 Technical Analysis

-This vulnerability affects the core component of Oracle VM VirtualBox 7.2.6.
-It can be exploited remotely without authentication via the RDP protocol to cause a hang or repeated crash, resulting in a complete denial of service.
-The CVSS 3.1 base score is 7.5, reflecting a high impact on availability with no impact on confidentiality or integrity.
-The vulnerability is publicly disclosed and included in Oracle's April 2026 Critical Patch Update advisory, which addresses 481 security issues across Oracle products.
-The advisory encourages applying patches promptly but does not explicitly confirm the availability of a patch for this specific issue.
+This vulnerability affects the core component of Oracle VM VirtualBox version 7.2.6.
+It can be exploited remotely without authentication via the RDP protocol to cause a denial of service by hanging or repeatedly crashing the application.
+The CVSS 3.1 base score is 7.5, reflecting high impact on availability with no impact on confidentiality or integrity.
+The vulnerability is categorized under CWE-284 (Improper Access Control).
+The vendor advisory is a general Critical Patch Update for multiple Oracle products but does not explicitly confirm patch availability for this specific issue.

 Potential Impact

-Successful exploitation results in a denial of service condition by causing Oracle VM VirtualBox to hang or crash repeatedly.
+Successful exploitation results in a denial of service condition causing Oracle VM VirtualBox to hang or crash repeatedly, impacting availability.
 There is no impact on confidentiality or integrity.
-The vulnerability can be exploited remotely without authentication, increasing its risk.
-No known active exploitation has been reported.
+No reports of active exploitation in the wild are known.

 Mitigation Recommendations